ashrafultusar/assignment-10-clint-code/README.md

 - Access certain sections of the website with a user account login.
 - Become a merchant and sell their own art and crafts.

+## Features

+### Craft
+- Users can upload any art of their choice.
+- Users must be registered and logged in to upload art.

+### All Art
+- Users can view all posts, including those uploaded by themselves and by other users.

+### My Art
+- Users can view only their own uploaded posts.
+- Users can delete and update their own posts.

 ## Npm Packages Used
 - [react-simple-typewriter](https://www.npmjs.com/package/react-simple-typewriter)
 - [Lottie React](https://www.npmjs.com/package/lottie-react)